Marker Logo

 Erected 2010 by Lolo National Forest.

-Topics.
-This historical marker is listed in these topic lists: Disasters • Horticulture & Forestry.
+Horticulture & Forestry.
 A significant historical year for this entry is 1910.

 Location.
 47° 23.779′ N, 115° 38.099′ W. Marker is in East Portal, Montana, in Mineral County.
-Marker can be reached from Rainy Creek Road (Federal Road 506) 2 miles south of Exit 5 (Taft) (Interstate 90).
+It can be reached from Rainy Creek Road (Federal Road 506) 2 miles south of Exit 5 (Taft) (Interstate 90).
 Located at the Route of the Hiawatha Trailhead.
 Touch for map.
 Marker is in this post office area: Saltese MT 59867, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-An Unlikely Safe Haven (here, next to this marker); Douse the Flames and Climb Aboard (a few steps from this marker); When the Mountains Roared (a few steps from this marker); A Battle That Could Not Be Won (a few steps from this marker); Pluck and Good Fortune (within shouting distance of this marker); The Route of the Hiawatha (within shouting distance of this marker); Life Along the Line (within shouting distance of this marker); The Wickedest City (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: An Unlikely Safe Haven (here, next to this marker); Douse the Flames and Climb Aboard (a few steps from this marker); When the Mountains Roared (a few steps from this marker); A Battle That Could Not Be Won (a few steps from this marker); Pluck and Good Fortune (within shouting distance of this marker); The Route of the Hiawatha (within shouting distance of this marker); Life Along the Line (within shouting distance of this marker); The Wickedest City (within shouting distance of this marker).
 Touch for a list and map of all markers in East Portal.

 More about this marker.
 On the bottom is a photo with the caption, "After the 1910 Fires, railroads rebuilt trestles and most local communities rebuilt their towns.
-One way Missoulians rallied to aid the fire victims was by running a coupon in the local paper asking for contributions.
-The coupon shown above was printed August 23, 1910."
+One way Missoulians rallied to aid the fire victims was by running a coupon in the local paper asking for

 photo: Harry English (1908-1910), Historic Wallace Preservation Society, Inc.

 Credits.
-This page was last revised on October 15, 2020.
+This page was last revised on November 11, 2025.
 It was originally submitted on August 3, 2011, by Bernard Fisher of Richmond, Virginia.
-This page has been viewed 545 times since then and 32 times this year.
+This page has been viewed 691 times since then and 12 times this year.
 Photos: 1, 2, 3. submitted on August 3, 2011, by Bernard Fisher of Richmond, Virginia.